awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + [Origin ID](#DownloadDistValuesId)
 + [Origin Custom Headers](#DownloadDistValuesOriginCustomHeaders)

-The following values apply only to Amazon S3 origins that are *not* configured with static website hosting:
+The following values apply only to Amazon S3 origins \(those that are *not* using the S3 static website endpoint\):
 + [Restrict Bucket Access](#DownloadDistValuesOAIRestrictBucketAccess)
 + [Origin Access Identity](#DownloadDistValuesOAI) \(Applies only when you choose **Yes** for **Restrict Bucket Access**\)
 + [Comment](#DownloadDistValuesOAIComment) \(Applies only when you choose **Create a New Identity** for **Origin Access Identity**\)
 + [Your Identities](#DownloadDistValuesOAIYourIdentities) \(Applies only when you choose **Use an Existing Identity** for **Origin Access Identities**\)
 + [Grant Read Permissions on Bucket](#DownloadDistValuesOAIGrantReadPermissions) \(Applies only when you choose **Yes** for **Restrict Bucket Access**\)

-The following values apply only to custom origins, such as Amazon EC2 instances, Elastic Load Balancing load balancers, MediaPackage origins, MediaStore containers, Amazon S3 buckets that are configured with static website hosting, or your own web server:
+The following values apply only to custom origins, such as Amazon EC2 instances, Elastic Load Balancing load balancers, MediaPackage origins, MediaStore containers, or your own web server:
 + [Minimum Origin SSL Protocol](#DownloadDistValuesOriginSSLProtocols)
 + [Origin Protocol Policy](#DownloadDistValuesOriginProtocolPolicy)
 + [Origin Response Timeout](#DownloadDistValuesOriginResponseTimeout)